rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 _Seems like _office.js_ types sometimes lie._ And I am repeating myself.

-None of the examples shown in this section should be used to blame TypeScript.
+None of the examples shown in this note should be used to blame TypeScript.
 None of them should be a surprise.
 Less trustworthy types are a limitation we have to accept if we want gradual typing over the wild-west JS.

 Rather, it is on the TypeScript developers (including API developers) to be extra diligent in making sure that the types match the values.
 What are the types good for if you cannot trust that they are accurate?

-> "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
+> "You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
-> You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes"
+> You take the red pill — you stay in Wonderland, and I show you how deep the rabbit hole goes"

 _Morpheus about not believing types in a gradually typed language_
 _... nightmares of JavaScript running on my walls and ceilings make me wake up screaming_